risc0/risc0/website/api_versioned_docs/version-0.20/zkvm/optimization.md

 The very first page-in takes longer, 5130 cycles, because it needs to traverse up the page table (i.e. Merkle tree) all the way to the root, which is equal to the image ID.
-Once a path is verified, it doesn’t need to be hashed again, so most page-in operations only need to hash the leaf (i.e. data) page.
+Once a path is verified, it doesn't need to be hashed again, so most page-in operations only need to hash the leaf (i.e. data) page.
 If a program were to iterate over memory in sequence, it would cost on average 1130 cycles per page, or 1.35 cycles per byte.

-In order to support continuation after the segment ends (i.e. the zkVM “hibernates”), it needs to **page-out** pages that were modified.
+In order to support continuation after the segment ends (i.e. the zkVM "hibernates"), it needs to **page-out** pages that were modified.
 Paging-out takes the same number of operations as paging-in, so for the first time any given page is written to in a segment, there is an page-out cost of 1094 to 5130 cycles.

-If, after profiling your application, you learn page-in and page-out operations are a significant overhead, you can optimize your application by reducing it’s memory usage and locality.
+If, after profiling your application, you learn page-in and page-out operations are a significant overhead, you can optimize your application by reducing it's memory usage and locality.
 This will be somewhat similar to optimizing for data locality and L1/2 cache usage.
 Using fewer pages, using the same page repeatedly instead of a random access pattern, and condensing the range of addresses accessed can all help reduce paging overhead.
-It’s best to experiment.
+It's best to experiment.

 ### The zkVM does not have native floating point operations